philipostli/no.norkart.renovasjon/README.md

 ### How it works

-1. **Issue Creation**: When you create a new issue, the workflow automatically triggers
+1. **Issue Creation/Update**: When you create or edit an issue, the workflow automatically triggers
-2. **AI Analysis**: The system uses Groq's free LLM API (Llama 3.1 70B) to analyze the issue and project structure
+2. **AI Analysis**: The system uses Groq's free LLM API (Llama 3.3 70B) with Context7 integration to analyze the issue and project structure using up-to-date documentation
 3. **Solution Generation**: An AI-generated solution proposal is created with code suggestions and implementation details
 4. **Pull Request**: A draft pull request is automatically created with the proposed solution